kidtronnix/hapi-dash/README.md

 There are two main folders in the stack.
 The "**public**" folder for front-end (client side) code, and "**servers**" folder for server side code.

 By having the front-end folder and server side folder be specific, it provides for better consistency when changing projects.
 This way when you change from a full front-end app (Phonegap), to a front-end and server side app you get to keep the same folder structure.
 Allowing for better consistency with your stack, projects, and tools.

+The server folder is split into two folders. `api` and 'gui'.
+The api folder contains API plugins (Endpoints), each contained in an individual foldder.
+The gui folder contains a more MVC approach, with auth and socket.io plugins.

 ## Contributers